-We can now calculate the total effect of asymmetric partisan districting on the national House elections of 2012.
-The outcome was a 33-seat margin of control, with 234 Republican and 201 Democratic seats.
-Applying party-neutral standards to the seven Republican-controlled states and two Democratic-controlled states would have given an average margin that was 22 seats smaller, or 212 Democrats and 223 Republicans.
+standards to the seven Republican-controlled states and two Democratic-controlled states would have given an average margin that was 22 seats smaller, or 212 Democrats and 223 Republicans.
 Because of the uncertainty contained in this analysis (a two-sigma uncertainty of six seats), it is just within the range of possibility that without partisan asymmetry, Democrats might have taken control of the chamber.

 Republicans have a second advantage, one that arises from population clustering.
 A simulation-based approach can be used to quantify the net impact of this phenomenon, in which voters self-sort into communities with shared voting patterns.
 Such self-affiliation facilitates a packing effect by facilitating the drawing of districts that are heavily tilted toward Democrats.
 The size of this effect can be estimated by computing what share of seats would be expected if district-by-district vote shares were perfectly symmetrically distributed.
-States in which we did not find dysproportionality had a two-party vote share of 50.7% for Democrats, and 180 out of 363 seats.
+States in which I did not find dysproportionality had a two-party vote share of 50.7% for Democrats, and 180 out of 363 seats.
 Simulation of perfect partisan symmetry predicts that this vote share would lead to Democrats winning 51.8% of seats, or 188 seats.
 The outcome-versus-prediction difference of 8 seats, scaled proportionally to all 435 seats, amounts to Republicans winning 9 or 10 seats more than they would under perfectly symmetric conditions; in other words, a swing of 18 to 20 seats in the margin between the parties.
 This effect is smaller than the net effect of partisan dysproportionality, and the relative magnitude of these effects is consistent with previous work.
+That similarity suggests that deviations from natural seats-votes relationships are driven not by

-&lt;sup>72 Klarner, supra note 23.
+&lt;sup>75 Chen & Rodden, Unintentional Gerrymandering, supra note 38.

-&lt;sup>73 Chen & Rodden, Unintentional Gerrymandering, supra note 37.
+&lt;sup>76 See GUDGIN & TAYLOR, supra note 67.